The Children's Story

-"The Children's Story" is a 4,300-word dystopian fiction novelette by James Clavell.
-It first appeared in Ladies' Home Journal (October 1963 issue) and was printed in book form in 1981.
-It was adapted by Clavell himself into a thirty-minute short film for television which aired on Mobil Showcase.
+"The Children's Story" is a 4,300-word dystopian fiction short story by James Clavell.
+It first appeared in the Ladies' Home Journal October 1963 issue, and was printed in book form in 1981.
+It was adapted by Clavell into a thirty-minute short film for television which aired on Mobil Showcase.

 Plot summary

-The story takes place in an unnamed school classroom in the United States, in the aftermath of a war between the US and an unnamed country.
-It is implied that America has been defeated and occupied.
+The story takes place in an American classroom full of seven-year-old children, after the US has been defeated and occupied by an unspecified country.
 The story opens with the previous teacher leaving the classroom, having been removed from her position and replaced with an agent of the foreign power.
-The new teacher has been trained in propaganda techniques and is responsible for re-educating the children to be supportive of their occupiers.